-Stream Construction, Pond Restoration and Hillside Planting in New Canaan CTPosted on August 17, 2018
+Stream Construction, Pond Restoration and Hillside Planting in New Canaan CTAugust 17, 2018

 We received a call earlier this spring from a New Canaan pondowner with a morbid situation.
 The homeowner was instructed to apply various purportedly natural-source pond cleaning products into the small constructed pond on the property.
 This pond cleaner cocktail created some unknown reaction, and within thirty minutes, all the fish were belly up.